 Here’s the reference photo for the head.

 Begin by using a white charcoal pencil to draw in the light reflection spot on the eye.
+I am using a Conte brand pencil, but I’ve also used the General brand.
+Both work equally well.

 Use the shading pen tip and darkly edge around the eye.
 If it’s easier, use the writing pen tip for this step.
 Remember to keep the pen in optimal position, so rotate the board as needed.
 Optimal position means that the edge of the pen tip is right on the inside edge of the object.
 This ensures the lines are crisp and clean and you are only burning on the eye and not on the feathers around the eye.